 Little Millstream Falls is the second waterfall on this waterfall and is smaller than its bigger brother.
 However, don't let the name deceive you.
 This waterfall is actually a trio of solid cascading flows, with a vast, deep swimming hole underneath.

-Unlike Big Millstream, there is access to the. base of these falls, where you can swim or go platypus spotting.
+Unlike Big Millstream, there is access to the base of these falls, where you can swim or go platypus spotting.
+In my opinion, Little Millstream falls is more scenic than Big Millstream falls due to the several cascades around the deep pool.
+However, since they're so close together, you can always visit both!

-Mena Creek Falls lies beside the tourist attraction of Paronella Park within a small country town on the Cassowary Coast, roughly 100 KM south of Cairns.
+Mena Creek Falls lies beside the tourist attraction of Paronella Park within a small country town on the Cassowary Coast, roughly 105 km south of Cairns.

 This quaint little waterfall gets its fame from the adjacent castle, built by José Paronella in the 1930s.
 According to the story, José’s dream was to build a castle after emigrating to Australia in the early 1900s from Spain to work the cane farms.